BroadbandForum/usp/faq/index.md

 USP stands for the User Services Platform, a standardized platform to manage, monitor, update, and control connected devices, services and home networks.
 USP consists of an architecture, protocol, and set of data models that create a network of controllers and agents that allow applications to manipulate user service elements (network interfaces, consumer electronics platforms, smart objects, virtualized network functions, etc.).

+## What do I need to get started?

+### Protocol buffers schemas

+USP uses protocol buffers encoding for USP Records and USP Messages.
+When implementing an agent or controller, use these files to apply the schema:

+* USP Records are defined in [usp-record.proto](/specification/usp-record.proto)
+* USP Messages are defined in [usp-msg.proto](/specification/usp-msg.proto)

+### Is there an open source USP Agent?

+The Broadband Forum hosts the OB-USP-AGENT project on Github [here](https://github.com/BroadbandForum/obuspa).

 ## What are the major features of USP?

 The User Services Protocol is designed with four major features in mind: